zie1ony/helesnake/README.md

-# Helasnake
+# Helesnake

-Helasnake is a simple snake game written in JS in the browser.
+Helesnake is a simple snake game written in JS in the browser.

 ## Game board